 From the five pillars, the Qur’an mentions the three pillars of ‘Īmān, Ṣalāt and Zakat together repeatedly.

 Ṣalāt (also spelt Salat or Salah) are the five obligatory daily prayers, that set the pattern of the day for every Muslim.
 This ritual also connects the millions of believers across the globe, and across time, as this tradition is over 14 centuries old.
-The prayers are carried out in the direction of the Kaaba, before performing wudu – the ritual washing.
+The prayers are carried out in the direction of the Kaaba, after performing wudu – the ritual washing.
 It’s recommended for Muslims to pray at a mosque, but prayer can be done anywhere.

 The great scholar, Imam al-‘Irāqī (d.806 AH) states that whoever performs these three pillars correctly, will be able to perform fasting and Ḥajj easily.
 Al-Kirmānī (d.786 AH) mentions Ṣalat and Zakat have more importance and emphasis due to their universal nature.
 It is of no surprise then that the Qur’an exhorts steadfastness on Salat and Zakat twenty-eight times.